Wanheng Menayothin: Boxing career

 On 6 November 2014, Wanheng won his first world title when he defeated defending champion Oswaldo Novoa to win the WBC mini-flyweight title.
 Novoa was badly hurt by an overhand punch in the ninth round and he retired in the corner.
-Wanheng's promoter, Virat Vachirarattanawong, paid $175,000 dollars to host the fight, a rarely high purse for the weight class.
+Wanheng's promoter, Virat Vachirarattanawong, paid $175,000 to host the fight, a rarely high purse for the weight class.
 In his sixth defense, Wanheng beat Melvin Jerusalem via unanimous decision (115–113, 114–113, 114–113).
 Two scorecards were swung by a point deduction Jerusalem received after he threw a low blow.

 Undefeated World record

 On 2 May 2018, Wanheng equalled Floyd Mayweather Jr.'s 50–0 record by knocking out Panamanian opponent Leroy Estrada in the fifth round in a mandatory title defense.

 On 29 August 2018, Wanheng eclipsed Mayweather, reaching 51–0 with a points win over Pedro Taduran.

-On 31 May, 2019, Menayothin fought Tatsuya Fukuhara.
+On 31 May 2019, Menayothin fought Tatsuya Fukuhara.
 Despite suffering a cut, Menayothin managed to outbox his opponent.
 In the eighth round, the cut was deemed too severe by the referee, who stopped the fight early, and went to the scorecards.
 Menayothin was leading on all three scorecards at the time, 79-73, 78-74 and 78-74, and was awarded the technical decision victory and retained his WBC mini-flyweight belt.

 In his next fight, Menayothin defended his title against Simphiwe Khonco.
 The WBC champion won via unanimous decision.